rahat664/Rahat664/README.md

   - Developed a custom layout for SILENCE V2 which contains 4 types of menu style (Top Modern Style - Icon Only, Top Classic Style - Icon and Text, Left Style - Global and current navigation panel, Mixed- First and Second layers will be in the left side and 3rd layer will be in Top).
   - Worked with a security module for SILENCE V2 containing module lists, module permission, organization-wise module permission, and role-wise module permission.
-  - Designed and developed a restaurant pos in SILENCE V2 named Rms_POS (Restaurant Management System Point of Sales) .
+  - Designed and developed a restaurant POS in SILENCE V2 named Rms_POS (Restaurant Management System Point of Sales) .

-- **_Junior Software Engineer_**, AITS Idea Ltd., Dhaka (July 2021 - Decemeber 2022)
+- **_Junior Software Engineer_**, AITS Idea Ltd., Dhaka (July 2021 - December 2022)

-  - R&D on AITS Idea Ltd. products, redesign the UI of the official website of AITS Idea Ltd, and developed it with Angular, SCSS, & Tailwind CSS.
+  - R&D on AITS Idea Ltd. products, redesign the UI of the official website of AITS Idea Ltd and developed it with Angular, SCSS, & Tailwind CSS.
   - Design a public website for Islam Metal Ltd (A sanitary products manufacturer company) and developed it with angular, SCSS, Tailwind CSS, and Angular Material.
   - developed a Point of Sale application with Angular, SCSS, & Tailwind CSS which led to R&D on purchase, inventory, sales, and accounting modules with the team.
   - Implemented a new feature (Receipt of Sale list) in SILENCE (An enterprise resource planning solution - ERP) with Angular and SCSS.